arnabxero/ReachME-Social-Media-Project/README.md

 - Fontawesome 5: Icon and logo library.
 - Bootstrap 5: Mobile-first framework for responsive design.

-## Installation

-1. Clone the repository: `git clone https://github.com/username/repository.git`
-2. Set up a local development environment with a web server, PHP, and MySQL.
-3. Import the database schema from `database.sql`.
-4. Configure the database connection in `config.php`.
-5. Run the application on your local server.

 ## Usage

 1. Access the application through your web browser.